 Yes.
 HRT is known to improve sleep, mood and hot flushes during menopause.
 However, HRT comes with risks and is not suitable for everyone.
 Read more about the HRT debate.

 It might be that your doctor recommends another medicine, such as clonidine or some antidepressants that can help with hot flushes.
 Speak to your doctor about your personal treatment options.

 ARE THERE MENOPAUSE SLEEP AIDS I CAN TRY?

 Great care needs to be taken when considering natural remedies for menopause sleep problems.
 Firstly, research studies on herbal supplements are small with limited reliable evidence.
 This makes it hard for clinicians to determine whether a remedy is safe and effective.
 Also, the quality and purity of the preparation you want to buy may be unknown.
 Read more on what are the best supplements for menopause.

 If you are finding sleep difficult during menopause, it’s worth evaluating your lifestyle and seeing if improvements result in better sleep.
 Take a look at your nutrition, stress management and exercise levels, as these can really help improve your sleep and health, both now and in later life.
-Download Stella for help with sleep and changing your lifestyle for healthier habits.

 SLEEP AND MENOPAUSE

 As we go through menopause and perimenopause, our oestrogen and progesterone levels fluctuate.